Shirakumo/lichat-protocol/README.md

 1. The user is automatically joined to the channel.
 1. The server responds with a `join` update to the user with the `id` being the same as the id of the create update.

+##### 5.3.2 Updating a Channel
-From there on out the channel's permissions can be viewed or changed with the `permissions` update, if the channel allows you to do so.
-Note that the server must only update the channel's permissions, if the update's `permissions` field is not `NIL`.
+The channel's permissions can be viewed or changed with the `permissions` update, if the channel allows you to do so.

+1. The permissions for the channel are updated with the ones specified in the update's `permissions` field as follows:
+   1. For each rule in the specified permissions set in the update:
+   1. Set the rule with the same type in the channel's rule set to the given rule.
+1. The server responds with a `permissions` update with the `permissions` field set to the full permissions set of the channel, and the `id` being the same as the id of the update the user sent.

 See §2.5 for an explanation of the proper syntax of the permissions.
+Note that the server may reduce the set of rules to a simpler set that is semantically equivalent.

 #### 5.4 Channel Interaction
 A user can interact with a channel in several ways.